-Malaysia has not signed or ratified the Hague-Visby, Hamburg or Rotterdam Rules.
-The Hague Rules are compulsorily applicable in

-Malaysia in relation to and in connection with the carriage of goods by sea in vessels carrying goods from any port in Malaysia to any other port whether in or outside Malaysia.
+The Hamburg or Rotterdam Rules are not applicable in Malaysia by law.
+Currently, the Hague Rules are compulsorily applicable in Malaysia in relation to and in connection with the carriage of goods by sea in vessels carrying goods from any port in Malaysia to any other port whether in or outside Malaysia.
 The Hague Rules apply only to contracts of carriage covered by a bill of lading or any similar document of title, insofar as such document relates to the carriage of goods by sea.
 Carriage at sea covers the period from the time when the goods are loaded on the vessel to the time they are discharged from the vessel (article I(e) of the Hague Rules).
+When the 2020 Act and Order come into force, the Hague-Visby Rules will be compulsorily applicable in Malaysia in relation to the prescribed carriage of goods by sea.